jamesrochabrun/SwiftOpenAI/README.md

    let role: String
    /// The content of the message. let content: String
-   /// A list of [File](https://platform.openai.com/docs/api-reference/files) IDs that the message should use.
-There can be a maximum of 10 files attached to a message.
-Useful for tools like retrieval and code_interpreter that can access and use files.
-Defaults to [] let fileIDS: [String]?
+   /// A list of files attached to the message, and the tools they should be added to. let attachments: [MessageAttachment]?
    /// Set of 16 key-value pairs that can be attached to an object.
 This can be useful for storing additional information about the object in a structured format.
 Keys can be a maximum of 64 characters long and values can be a maxium of 512 characters long. let metadata: [String: String]?

-   public init(
-      role: String,
-      content: String,
-      fileIDS: [String]? = nil,
-      metadata: [String : String]? = nil)
-   {
-      self.role = role
-      self.content = content
-      self.fileIDS = fileIDS
-      self.metadata = metadata
-   }
 }
 ```
 [Modify a Message](https://platform.openai.com/docs/api-reference/messages/modifyMessage))